-You will be asked to relax for at least 90 minutes before the test, as exercise or increased activity can change GH levels.
+You will be asked to relax for at least 90 minutes before the test.
+This is because exercise or increased activity can change GH levels.

-This test checks for high levels of GH, a condition that leads to gigantism in children and acromegaly in adults.
+This test checks for a high level of GH, a condition that leads to gigantism in children and acromegaly in adults.
 It is not used as a routine screening test.
 This test is only done if you show signs of increased GH.

-Normal test results show a GH level of less than 1 ng/mL.
-In children, the levels may be increased due to reactive hypoglycemia.
+Normal test results show a GH level of less than 1 nanogram per milliliter (ng/mL).
+In children, GH level may be increased due to reactive hypoglycemia.

-If the GH levels are not changed and stay high during the suppression test, then the health care provider will suspect gigantism or acromegaly.
-You may need to be retested at the same time and under the same conditions on another day to confirm the test results.
+If the GH levels are not changed and stay high during the suppression test, the doctor will suspect gigantism or acromegaly.
+You may need to be retested to confirm the test results.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.